OlivierLD/Passe-Coque/code/wind.generator/README.md

 As the tension of the output is proportionnal to the rotation speed, we will need:
 - A capacitor to smooth it down.
-- A tension regulator to finally get a 5V output (as expecte here).
+- A tension regulator to finally get a 5V output (as expected here).

 ![Wiring](./images/01_bb.png)